Deep water source cooling: Advantages

 Deep water source cooling is very energy efficient, requiring only 1/10 of the average energy required by conventional cooler systems.
 Consequently, its running costs can also be expected to be much lower.

 The energy source is very local and fully renewable, provided that the water and heat rejected into the environment (often the same lake or a nearby river) does not disturb the natural cycles.
 It does not use any ozone depleting refrigerant.

-Depending on the building's cooling demand, and local weather, deep water source cooling can often satisfy a complete portion of a building's cooling demand, eradicating a building's reliance on mechanical refrigeration provided through a chiller.
+Depending on the building's cooling demand and local weather, deep water source cooling can often satisfy a complete portion of a building's cooling demand, eradicating a building's reliance on mechanical refrigeration provided through a chiller.
 This not only reduces the building's electrical demand (or steam demand for applications using absorption refrigeration), but also curtails dependency on evaporative cooling towers which can oftentimes harbor the fatal bacterium Legionella pneumophila.
-However, building operators must adhere to, and practice correct disinfection procedures before restarting any cooling towers which remained dormant during cooler days when deep water source cooling was able to meet the building's cooling demand.
+However, building operators must adhere to and practice correct disinfection procedures before restarting any cooling towers that remained dormant during cooler days when deep water source cooling was able to meet the building's cooling demand.

-Depending on the needs and on the water temperature, couple heating and cooling can be considered.
-For example, heat could first be extracted from the water (making it colder); and, secondly, that same water could cycle to a refrigerating unit to be used for even more effective cold production.
+Depending on the needs and on the water temperature, coupled heating and cooling can be considered.
+For example, heat could first be extracted from the water (making it colder) and, secondly, the same water could cycle to a refrigerating unit to be used for even more effective cold production.

 Lake temperature is rarely significantly changed by these systems.
 In Europe, lake-based heating and cooling could save 0.8 TWh per year, and is most promising in Italy, Germany, Turkey and Switzerland.

 Disadvantages

 Deep water source cooling requires a large and deep water quantity in the surroundings.
 To obtain water in the 3 to 6 C range, a depth of 50 to 70 m is generally required, depending on the local conditions.

 The set-up of a system is expensive and labour-intensive.
 The system also requires a great amount of source material for its construction and placement.

-Although deep water source cooling is referred to as "free cooling" in some literature, a considerable amount of energy (typically electrical) is expended to operate pumps with a sufficient head to overcome frictional, and minor losses in distribution piping, and any heat exchangers.
+Although deep water source cooling is referred to as "free cooling" in some literature, a considerable amount of energy (typically electrical) is expended to operate pumps with a sufficient head to overcome frictional and minor losses in distribution piping and any heat exchangers.

 One study found lakes in Europe would only economically serve about 17% of the cooling demand and 7% of combined heating and cooling demand in nearby areas.